|

 Tom Evans of Badfinger, who wrote the song Without You, commits suicide on 23rd November.

-On Saturday, 26th November an armed gang steals more than £25m worth of gold bullion from the Brinks Mat warehouse at Heathrow airport.
+On Saturday, 26th November an armed gang steals more than £25m worth of gold bullion from the Brinks Mat warehouse at Heathrow Airport.

 A long-running dispute between the National Graphical Association and the Messenger newspaper group escalates on 29th November when thousands of pickets try to prevent the distribution of newspapers from the Messenger's printing works in Warrington.
 23 police officers and 14 pickets are injured.
 86 people are arrested.